Are you curious about hiking the Inca Trail? Are you concerned about the altitude, your knees, your feet and "what if?" Then this is written for you.

 - 4-Day Inca Trail hike is 26 miles/41 KM total length and includes 3 nights of camping.
 Permits can be viewed on the official government website.
 These usually sell out many months in advance.
 The highest point is Dead Woman's Pass (approx 14,000 ft/ 4260 m)

 - 2-Day Inca Trail hike is the same trip as the easy 1-day Inca Trail hike.
 Total distance is about 12 KM/7.5 miles.
 The highest altitude is 8800 ft/ 2730 m.
-Permits are required but are not able to be viewed online except by licensed tour operators.
-These permits do not sell out and can be purchased last minute.
+Permits are required and availability can be viewed on the Machu Picchu government website.
+Permits rarely sell out and can be purchased last minute.
 Includes 1 night hotel in Aguas Calientes.

 Here's the list of factors most likely to affect your ability to complete the hike:

 - Misjudgement of the difficulty.
 While the terrain has steep switchbacks, uneven stone steps, not to mention paths of rough cobbles, the trail is not a technical hike.
 Most inexperienced hikers can negotiate the trail.
 But when combined with altitude, the rough terrain and lack of oxygen can lead to unexpected slow progress.